 - Killer headlines: Spend an enormous amount of time trying to create a killer headline.
-Look at hundreds of examples to see what is popular and use the 4 U’s formula of headlines: Unique, Urgent, Ultra-Specific and Useful.
-Show the blogger that you really care about attracting a lot of attention to their blog.
+Look at hundreds of examples to see what is popular and use the “4 U”s formula of headlines: Unique, Urgent, Ultra-Specific and Useful.
+Show the blogger that you really care about attracting a lot of attention to his blog.

 - Advanced blog posts: Don’t go light on your guest post…back it up with some really solid research and details.
 Make sure you write an article that makes people want to bookmark it because it is so full of good information.
 Think of some of Dan Zerralla’s Social Science posts or those over at KISSmetrics.

-- Conversation: Write in a style that is friendly and engaging, but also write in a style that will resonate with their audience.
+- Conversation: Write in a style that is friendly and engaging, but also write in a style that will resonate with the blogger’s audience.

-- Authority: Prove that you know what you are talking about and why they should listen to you.
+- Authority: Prove that you know what you are talking about and why your readers should listen to you.
 Have you led a huge company?
 Have you been behind some brilliant scientific research?
 Have you experienced something mind blowing?
 Tell them!

-- Links: Do your homework on the A-list bloggers site and find a bunch of pages you can link to in your article.
-This will show them that you’ve done a thorough job of trying to create the best content.
+- Links: Do your homework on the A-list blogger’s site and find a bunch of pages you can link to in your article.
+This will show him that you’ve done a thorough job of trying to create the best content.
 And don’t forget to link out to other bloggers in your guest post.
 They will appreciate you trying to build credibility and connections.

 Also, create a byline that will drive traffic to the right page.
-Stanford Smith over at Pushing Social has a great 3 sentence long formula that answers these three questions:
+Stanford Smith from Pushing Social has a great 3-sentence-long formula that answers these three questions:

 - Who are you?

-- What do you do and for who?
+- What do you do and for whom?

 - What’s the call to action?

 I’m Neil Patel, co-founder of KISSmetrics and blogger at QuickSprout.
-I teach business owners the secrets Big Brands use generate online traffic, leads and profits.
-Pick up my free course “Double Your Traffic in 30-Days” today and I’ll give you a free bonus worth $300.
+I teach business owners the secrets Big Brands use to generate online traffic, leads and profits.
+Pick up my free course “Double Your Traffic in 30-Days” today, and I’ll give you a free bonus worth $300.

 Create a personalized landing page

 This is absolutely crucial for your success.
-When you create your byline for that guest post…never send them to your home page.
+When you create your byline for that guest post…never send your readers to your home page.

 I’ve seen registrations jump over 10% with personalized landing pages like that.